*** UPDATE** * The Heritage office hosted a lunchtime zoom talk with Declan on Wed 7th July 1-2 pm. Watch a recording of the talk above

 Declan Murphy’s first encounter with a kingfisher as a young boy was unforgettable.
 Returning to the rivers years later, he embarks on a quest to study this most brightly-coloured bird during its nesting season, a seemingly straightforward challenge.
 But the river is slow to reveal the habits and secrets of its residents.
 Dippers, goosanders, grey wagtails and great spotted woodpeckers all yield their hidden habits to the author’s patient pursuit; yet the kingfisher continues to elude him.

-All are invited to a virtual book launch of Spirit of the River which can viewed on Youtube from 6.30pm on Thursday 20th May 2021.
+A virtual book launch of Spirit of the River can viewed on Youtube from 6.30pm on Thursday 20th May 2021.
 The event features Declan Niall Hatch and Alan Gilsenan in conversation about the book – the birds, the story and its writing.
 Niall is a well known from his work with BirdWatch Ireland and Alan is equally well known, both as a film director and writer.
-Click HERE from 6.30 pm on 20th May 2021
+Click HERE

 Extract below from Spirit of the River by Declan Murphy as published on RTE .ie 27th April 2021